 Traditional watercolor, for me, is a very intellectual and controlled medium.
 I plan, and execute, each painting in a very specific way that has been used by American and European watercolorists for centuries.

 HA: How do you create a work of art for a client?
-I imagine most describe what they are thinking of.
 When listening to clients describe what they would like to see in a painting, what cues and techniques do you practice to render what is in their imagination?

 Other than Halloween, each commission seems to tap into deep feelings for the occult, or personal memories, or a personal vision they’d like to see brought to life.
 It’s my task to bring out their wishes, desires, and images, and express them in paint.
-With over 80 completed commissions, I’ve never yet failed to excite – providing a treasured heirloom, and in many instances, I believe, the only original painting they have ever purchased.
+I love providing a treasured heirloom – and making new Halloween memories for my fans through art.